vedph/cadmus_doc/guide/backend/api.md

 (replace with the current version).

 This is a Cadmus API layer customized for the PRJ project.
 Most of its code is derived from shared Cadmus libraries.
 See the [documentation](https://github.com/vedph/cadmus_doc/blob/master/guide/api.md) for more.

-Note: as per current [NuGet issues](https://github.com/NuGet/Home/issues/10491), I temporarily changed the Docker image from `mcr.microsoft.com/dotnet/sdk:5.0-buster-slim AS build` to `mcr.microsoft.com/dotnet/sdk:5.0.102-ca-patch-buster-slim AS build`.
-I will revert as soon as the MS issue is resolved (see [status](https://status.nuget.org/)).
 ```